KasparEtter/ef1p/pages/number-theory/number-theory.md

 As [we'll see](#carmichael-numbers), all the candidates which aren't coprime with $$n$$ are witnesses for both the Fermat and the Miller-Rabin primality test.
-If $$n$$ is the product of large prime numbers, the multiples of these prime factors are so rare that we cannot rely on finding one of them.
+If $$n$$ is the product of large prime numbers, the multiples of these prime factors are so rare that we cannot rely on finding one of them, though.

 <figure markdown="block">
 {% include_relative generated/primality-test-coprime-non-coprime.embedded.svg %}